All Scales Model RailsYuma, AZ 85365

 If you have any information about this car or a story to share with us please contact us!
 See our contacts page or click here.

-Here are some pictures of #1643.
-The worn wood/gray faded paint was its then current condition.
-The shown are 1643 primered and then in its 'Coach Green' livery.
+The following pictures are some of #1643.
+The worn wood/gray faded paint was its then current condition prior o our beginning work on it.
+Then shown are SP 1643 primered and then in its 'Coach Green' livery.
 When we get the lettering and trim paint completed more will be added.
+Work has been held due to funding and other projects.
+A funding source has been made available and we hope to have the letting and trim paint completed in late Spring 2012.

 Check back to see our future progress!